toolleeo/cli-apps/README.md

 * [nomino](https://github.com/yaa110/nomino) - Batch rename utility for developers.
 * [rename](https://www.kernel.org/pub/linux/utils/util-linux/) - Included in `util-linux`, allows bulk rename of files with regex support.
 * [renameutils](http://www.nongnu.org/renameutils/) - A set of programs to change file and directory names by editing them inplace; I find `imv` especially useful to edit a filename at the program prompt.
+* [Tempren](https://github.com/idle-code/tempren) - A powerful file renaming utility that uses flexible template expressions to create new file paths and names.

 ## <a name="file-system"></a>File systems